 The Kingdom of Heaven on earth features no fiat money that can be inflated.
 It forbids unjust weights and measures.
-It requires real equity, allodium, and commodity money belonging to the people, and not some centralized, institutional government.
+(Leviticus 19:35-36) It requires real equity, allodium, and commodity money belonging to the people, and not some centralized, institutional government.
 Lending is rare, interest forbidden.
-Its currency is love, expressed through charity, entrusted to benefactors who do not exercise authority–the servant-ministers who network the congregations of families.
-When that charity comes up short in enriching a free society, it is subsidized by the charity of Heaven, miraculously multiplying its citizens’ humble offerings, whether or not those offerings are just loaves of bread and some fish.
+(Leviticus 25:36-37) Its currency is love, expressed through charity, entrusted to benefactors who do not exercise authority—the servant-ministers who network the congregations of families.
+When that charity comes up short in enriching a free society, it is subsidized by the charity of Heaven, miraculously multiplying its citizens’ humble offerings, whether or not those offerings are just a couple of loaves of bread and a few fish.
 This relationship is fundamentally different than the ways of the world which promise benefits but only deliver poverty.
 This is the road to life, and life more abundantly.
 Life everlasting.
 This is the road enjoyed by the early abolitionists whose kingdom of God on earth only grew more wealthy and prosperous as the kingdom of Rome collapsed into moral, social and financial ruin.

 “And the Jews’ passover was at hand, and Jesus went up to Jerusalem.
 And found in the temple those that sold oxen and sheep and doves, and the changers of money sitting: And when he had made a scourge of small cords, he drove them all out of the temple, and the sheep, and the oxen; and poured out the changers’ money, and overthrew the tables; And said unto them that sold doves, Take these things hence; make not my Father’s house an house of merchandise.”
 (John 2:13-16)